Skip to main content

 Parameters:

-• **kwargs - Additional keyword arguments to be passed to Dataset Version:
+• **kwargs - Additional keyword arguments passed to Dataset Version:

 • description (str) - The description of the dataset version